Flat Topological Bands and Eigenstate Criticality in a Quasiperiodic Insulator

+Lastly, we use machine learning of the wavefunctions to provide an efficient survey of a large parameter space (in $W$, $M$, and $E$) as an additional validation of the phase diagram in Fig.~\ref{fig:phase}.
+This also reveals intriguing features of the Anderson insulating phase, as elaborated in~\cite{SuppMat}.

-\emph{Phase Diagram}: Using analytic and numeric techniques, we obtain the phase diagrams shown in Fig.~\ref{fig:phase}.
-There are principally five phases pictured: topological insulator (TI), normal insulator (NI), critical metal (CM), Anderson insulator (AI), and lines of Dirac semimetals (SM) between TI and NI phases.
+\emph{Phase Diagram}: Using diagrammatic perturbation theory and numerical calculations with the KPM and Lanczos we obtain the phase diagrams shown in Fig.~\ref{fig:phase}.
+There are five phases pictured: topological insulator (TI), normal insulator (NI), critical metal (CM), Anderson insulator (AI), and lines of Dirac semimetals (SM) between TI and NI phases.
 Both band-insulating and SM phases are stable to weak quasiperiodicity.
-Finite band gaps and quantized (zero) spin Hall conductivity describe the TI (NI) phase.
-Low-energy scaling of the DOS captures the SM phases ($\rho(E)\sim \tilde v^{-2}|E|$ for a 2D Dirac cone with renormalized velocity $\tilde v$).
-The AI phase has a finite DOS but zero conductivity and localized wave functions (real space IPR that is $L$-independent).
-We further use a machine learning algorithm that identifies delocalized, localized, and critical eigenstates to supplement other measures.
+Finite band gaps and quantized (zero) spin Hall conductivity describe the TI (NI) phase, calculated using the KPM method with Eq.~\eqref{eqn:kubo}.
+Low-energy scaling of the DOS $\rho(E)\sim \tilde v^{-2}|E|$ captures the SM phases (marked with green data points).
+Other boundaries between gapped and finite DOS at $E=0$ are marked with red data points.
+These DOS results trace the phase boundaries between TI and NI (green) and between TI and CM (red).
+The AI phase has a finite DOS but zero conductivity and localized wave functions (i.e., real space IPR that is $L$-independent), with the phase boundary marked by blue circles with error bars.
 The structure revealed is $Q$-dependent~\cite{SuppMat} and reminiscent of other studies of insulating phases perturbed by quasiperiodicity \cite{roux2008quasiperiodic}.